The nation was already on the economic brink before COVID-19 hit.

 - Contact tracing 2

-While Argentina’s stimlus package represents a smaller share of its economy than other countries in our sample, the country has implemented a generous policy targeting debt relief related to COVID-19.
+While Argentina’s stimlus package represents a smaller share of its economy than in other countries in our sample, the country has implemented a generous policy targeting debt relief related to COVID-19, keeping its score near the median.

 - Income support 1